 The importance of talking about mental health

 The survey highlighted that for 40% of men, it would take thoughts of suicide or self-harm to compel them to seek professional help, but thankfully, there are crisis support options available that can help someone when they're at their lowest.

 Encouragingly, 60% of men polled have shared their feelings of anxiety with someone at some point.
-Based on the 77% who admit to suffering mental health issues however, there remain a number of men living in the UK who feel unable to speak to a friend or professional about potentially serious symptoms.
+Based on the 77% who admit to suffering mental health issues however, there remains a number of men living in the UK who feel unable to speak to a friend or professional about potentially serious symptoms.